Every now and again you lovely readers send me emails with recipe requests.

 - Remove from heat and add black beans and mash.
 You’re looking for a rough mash, so you can leave a bit of texture if you want.

 - Lastly, add the walnut meal a little at a time until the mixture is able enough to form into patties.
-Set in the fridge to chill while your oven preheats to 375 degrees F (skip this step if cooking on the stovetop or grill - see notes).
+Set in the fridge to chill while your oven preheats to 375 degrees F (190 C) (skip this step if cooking on the stovetop – see notes).

 - Coat a baking sheet with nonstick spray or olive oil.
-Form mixture into roughly 8-9 patties.
+Form mixture into roughly 1/3-cup sized patties (8-9 patties // adjust if altering batch size).
 I use a peanut butter jar lid lined with plastic wrap to get the perfect shape (a tip I learned from Iowa Girl Eats).
 You can also just take handfuls and mash them into loose patties.
-The thicker you make them, the longer they’ll take to cook through, but the “juicier” and heartier they’ll be!
-Thinner patties will cook faster.

 - Arrange burgers on a baking sheet and brush or spray the tops with olive oil.
-Bake at 375 for a total of 30-45 minutes, gently flipping at the halfway mark.
+Bake at 375 F (190 C) for a total of 30-45 minutes, gently flipping after 25-30 minutes.
 Cook longer to dry them out even more and achieve more crisp, but it’s not necessary.

 - Serve on small buns or atop mixed greens with desired toppings.
 See notes for freezing instructions.

-* FREEZING: If you don’t want to cook the whole batch at once, form into 10 patties, par-bake them at 375 for 15-20 minutes.
+* FREEZING: If you don’t want to cook the whole batch at once, form into 10 patties, par-bake them at 375 degrees F (190 C) for 15-20 minutes.
 Then cool and stack between layers of parchment paper and cover.
 Freeze for up to a few weeks.
-To cook, place on baking sheet still frozen and bake at 375 degrees F until desired texture/color is reached - roughly 25-35 minutes.
+To cook, place on baking sheet still frozen and bake at 375 degrees F (190 C) until desired texture/color is reached – roughly 25-35 minutes.